walkerlala/bignum/README.md

 }
 ```

-Initializing from literal float/double is intentionally prohibitted by default to prevent misuse.
+Initializing from literal float/double is intentionally prohibitted by default to prevent misuse,
+as using a float literal might cause unexpected precision loss,
+e.g., a float initialization `Decimal(3.1415926)` would result int `3.14159260000000007`,
+instead of the original  `3.1415926`.
-This is because a initialization using literal could always be `constexpr`, and in
+A initialization using literal could always be `constexpr`, and in
 case of performance, a float literal initialization `constexpr Decimal(1.23)` has
 the same effect as a string literal initialization `constexpr Decimal("1.23")` because
 these initializations are both done at compile time only.
-But using a float literal might cause unexpected precision loss,
-e.g., a float initialization `Decimal(3.1415926)` would result int `3.14159260000000007`,
-instead of the original  `3.1415926`.
+So user should prefer literal string
+initialization.

-User who want literal float/double initialization could turn on the
+User who truely want literal float/double initialization could turn on the
-`BIGNUM_ENABLE_LITERAL_FLOAT_CONSTRUCTOR` cmake option (which defines the
+`BIGNUM_ENABLE_LITERAL_FLOAT_CONSTRUCTOR` cmake option, which defines the
-`BIGNUM_ENABLE_LITERAL_FLOAT_CONSTRUCTOR` macro at compile time).
+`BIGNUM_ENABLE_LITERAL_FLOAT_CONSTRUCTOR` macro at compile time.
 `BIGNUM_ENABLE_LITERAL_FLOAT_CONSTRUCTOR` is turned off by default.

 ### Simple arithmetic operations